kchu25/biology/blog/screenings/utr_human_data.md

 - One mRNA with 10 ribosomes → making 10 protein molecules at once
 - One mRNA with 1 ribosome → making only 1 protein molecule
 - One mRNA with 0 ribosomes → making ZERO protein (not being translated)

+### Important Caveat: You Can't Actually Count Them!

+**The "ribosome numbers" are approximations based on sedimentation rate**, not literal counts.
+See the detailed explanation below.

 ---